rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-05-24-interesting-bits-8-angularjs.md

 <div class="msg msg--danger">
 	<p><strong>2013/08/05</strong></p>
-	<p>This article as it stands right now, is <strong>terrible</strong>, but I promise to comeback to it and figure out a way to make it useful for everyone.</p>
+	<p>This article as it stands right now, is <strong>crap</strong>, but I promise to comeback to it and figure out a way to make it more useful for everyone.</p>
 </div>

 You may have noticed that Google's [AngularJs](http://angularjs.org/) superheroic framework is getting very popular these days.